 Indeed, in the first ten minutes of my walk this morning, I counted 36 gardens used to grow vegtables and fruits such as oranges, lemons, cabbages and carrots.
 It’s a wonderful thing to see.

 Another reason to consider growing your own food is the cost.
 I’m vegan and I receive many messages from people in the UK and USA complaining that the price of fruit and vegetables is so high, which stops them from embracing a vegan lifestyle.
 While the cost in my part of the world is incredibly low, probably because so much is grown, by growing your own food, you’ll save yourself money in the long run.

 If you don’t have a garden, you could consider growing in pots, inside or outside your home.
 I read an article this morning where a woman grows lettuce in plastic containers filled with water from the remains of one she had previously eaten.
 She doesn’t even buy seeds.
 There are many ways to begin and every small step helps.

-While it’s a little late for us to prepare for this crisis, it’s never too late to sow the seeds and plant a food garden, not only to provide ourselves with delicious home-grown food and enjoy the fruits of our labour but to ensure that we are as sufficient as possible in the event of a future crisis.
+While it’s a little late for us to prepare for this crisis, it’s never too late to sow the seeds and plant a food garden.
+We can provide ourselves with delicious home-grown food and enjoy the fruits of our labour while ensuring that we are as sufficient as possible in the event of a future crisis.